berkan-sahin/website/content/blog/2022-01-24-first/index.md

 draft: false
 ---

 If you remember the old version of `bsahin.xyz`, you probably remember a blogpost titled `Webpage Generation for Lazy People`, which was essentially a tutorial for using [pandoc](https://pandoc.org) to generate standalone webpages from a markdown file.
-While my old website, consisting of a few "lazily generated" pages and some handwritten HTML received compliments on its use of `duck.gif`, I felt that the website would become convoluted as I added more and more pages.
+While my old website consisting of a few "lazily generated" pages and some handwritten HTML received compliments on its use of `duck.gif`, I felt that the website would become convoluted as I added more and more pages.
 And frankly, I became even lazier so I didn't want to edit `index.html` by hand every time I added some content.

 So I started looking for a static site generator.
 I had some criteria for picking one, which were:
 - It must support a variety of file formats.
 While I mostly use markdown, I prefer to write longer pages using org-mode.
 There are a few places where I resort to plain HTML as well (namely the letter grade calculators).